jotaelesalinas/ec2remote/README.md

 ./ec2ssh.sh -i <instance id> <options> <command> [...<arguments>]
 ```

-The options are the same than for the SSH interactive session.
+The options are the same than for the SSH interactive session plus:

+- `-t <seconds>`: Establishes a timeout for the remote command.
+Default: off.

 Now, instead of opening an interactive session, the script will run a command and wait until its completion.

-Important!
-If the remote command gets stuck for any reason, the session will remain open.
-It is recommended to wrap `ec2ssh.sh` with a command like `timeout` to establish a time limit and avoid surprises in the invoice.
+The session will be cut if `-t` is used and the remote command has not finished after the specified number of seconds.

+After a timeout, the instance will be stopped only if both `-d` and `-f` options are present.

 ## Show the status of an instance